tzole1155/tzole1155.github.io/blog/posts/climb-mocap/index.md

 Can you MoCap a parkour video?
 ---

-Last week a parkour clip from [shaneparkour](https://www.instagram.com/shaneparkour/?hl=en) showed up in my feed and got my attention — an impressive wall climb, captured by a single moving handheld phone.
+Last week a parkour clip from [shaneparkour](https://www.instagram.com/shaneparkour/?hl=en) showed up in my feed and got my attention — an impressive wall climb, captured by a single moving camera (could be a drone).

 Working in the field of human digitisation and motion capture, a natural question for me is: could we actually digitise this?
 One moving camera, an actor doing something genuinely hard, no markers, no mocap suit, no studio, random lighting conditions.
 And if we can, would the result be of sufficient quality for downstream applications — for instance, good enough that an animator would prefer to clean it up rather than keyframe from scratch?